RoyTuesday/tetrelementis/README.md

 :white_check_mark: Draw a grid 10 blocks wide, 20 blocks high.

-:white_check_mark: Draw a tetrinimo on the grid.
+:white_check_mark: Draw a tetromino on the grid.

-:white_check_mark: Draw the appropriate chemical symbol on each block of the tetrinimo.
+:white_check_mark: Draw the appropriate chemical symbol on each block of the tetromino.

-:white_check_mark: Drop a tetrinimo at a constant rate.
+:white_check_mark: Drop a tetromino at a constant rate.

-:white_check_mark: Floor collision: A tetrinimo stops falling once it reaches the bottom of the grid.
+:white_check_mark: Floor collision: A tetromino stops falling once it reaches the bottom of the grid.

-:white_check_mark: Wall collision: A tetrinimo stops moving laterally once it reaches a side of the grid.
+:white_check_mark: Wall collision: A tetromino stops moving laterally once it reaches a side of the grid.

-:white_check_mark: Tetrinimo collision: A tetrinimo stops moving when it collides with a landed tetrinimo.
+:white_check_mark: Tetromino collision: A tetromino stops moving when it collides with a landed tetromino.

-:white_check_mark: Lateral Control: Player can move the active tetrinimo left or right.
+:white_check_mark: Lateral Control: Player can move the active tetromino left or right.

-:white_check_mark: Vertical Control: Player can increase the falling speed of the active tetrinimo.
+:white_check_mark: Vertical Control: Player can increase the falling speed of the active tetromino.

-:white_check_mark: Rotation: Player can rotate the active tetrinimo clockwise or counter-clockwise.
+:white_check_mark: Rotation: Player can rotate the active tetromino clockwise or counter-clockwise.

 :white_check_mark: Block preview: Display upcoming block.